salaboy/from-monolith-to-k8s/four-keys/README.md

 This project was created to consume any CloudEvent available and store it into a SQL database for further processing.
 Once the CloudEvents are into the system a function based approach can be used to translate to CDEvents which will be used to calculate the "four keys".

-We will install the following components in an existing Kubernetes Cluster:
+We will install the following components in an existing Kubernetes Cluster (you can use KinD):
 - [Install Knative Serving](https://knative.dev/docs/install/yaml-install/serving/install-serving-with-yaml/)
 - [Install Knative Eventing](https://knative.dev/docs/install/yaml-install/eventing/install-eventing-with-yaml/)